Chapter -1: about this series

 Knowing how to read and program.

 I have been working on Batyr on-and-off for the past few years (2% of the time on and the remaining 98% off), and I have had the time to forget everything about Vulkan a few times by now.
-Getting back in the saddle is unpleasant: most guides are too verbose or focused on specific workloads for my liking (I cannot see how the pieces fit together if everything is spread over 40 different pages), and the doc is a bit too terse (as a good doc should be).
+Getting back in the saddle is unpleasant — most guides are too focused on specific workloads or verbose for my liking (I cannot see how the pieces fit together if everything is spread over 40 different pages), and the doc is too terse (as a good doc should be).
 This guide aims for a sweet spot.
-It focuses on big ideas and leaves smaller details aside — the doc is here to fill the gaps.
+As outlined above, each chapter follows a split structure: the big ideas of a chapter are introduced in isolation before being fleshed out in a second part.
+This approach brings the following advantages:

-A particularity of this guide is that it introduces Vulkan as a general library for interacting with GPUs, rather than focusing solely on graphics programming.
-This offers two key benefits: other functionalities do not feel like afterthoughts, and it allows us to introduce Vulkan's complexity in a staggered manner.
+A pecularity of this guide is that it introduces Vulkan as a general library for interacting with GPUs (straying away from the usual focus on graphics programming).
+This offers two key benefits: other Vulkan functionalities are not presented as if they were afterthoughts, and it makes it possible to introduce the API's complexity in a staggered manner.
 By the time we get to the graphics pipeline, most involved concepts should feel familiar.

 Some good alternatives/complementary sources